Cuddle it out!

-It is so hard to find the time to cuddle up with a book / TV show and your little one(s) (especially if you want to wait until they’re bored and want to do something else before moving on) but it can be so worth it.
-I would advocate trying this when behaviour seems to be going downhill.
-Here is how it worked for me when our eldest was coming up to 4 years old.
+It can be so hard to find the time to cuddle up with a book / TV show with your little one(s).
+Especially if you want to wait until they’re bored and want to do something else before moving on.*

 Saturday offered a pretty poor start to the weekend with moods and behaviour in our house.
 We wanted to take the boys out in the buggy to a big play area for a picnic; we were loading their little bikes up on it as well so they could cycle along a nice off-road path when we got nearer.
 They were really up for this trip out but could we move them along and do the sorting that needed doing first – sandwiches, Friday night’s dishes, basic hygiene, etc….(nope we couldn’t).